eirikvold/pmpro/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/eirikvold/pmpro-roles/issues

 == Changelog ==
+= 1.2.0 =
+* Plugin adds a User Role value for WP Residence theme in usermeta 'user_estate_role' where Residence theme User Roles are (1, 2 , 3 or 4): 1 = simple user, 2 = agent, 3 = agency, 4 = developer

 = 1.1 =
 * Added a "Delete Roles and Deactivate" link to the plugins page to deactivate with a bit more cleanup.
 Users are given the "Subscriber" role if they had a membership level based role before.